khsrali/LTB-Symm/docs/source/example2symmetry.rst

      [-0. +0.j , 0. +0.j , 0.5+0.j ,-0.3+0.8j],
      [-0. -0.j ,-0. +0.j ,-0.3-0.8j,-0.5+0.j ]]

 As you can see there are offdiagonal terms in :code:`C2x` and :code:`C2z` space, which don't allow us to read parities.
-Unfortunately, there is no guarantee that ``LANCZOS`` wave vectors would be diagonal in this subspace.
+Unfortunately, there is no guarantee that ``LANCZOS`` wave vectors would be diagonal in this subspace (AS: if there's degeneracy, right?).

-Hopefully, we can try to see if they are diagonalizable
+Hopefully, we can try to see if they are diagonalizable (AS: you mean we perform successive diagonalisations to take care of subspaces of degenerate eigenvalues?)

 .. code:: ipython3

     # Diagonalize wave vectors respect to a given symmetry
     sm.vector_diag('Gamma', name1='C2z', name2= 'C2x', subSize = 4, rtol=0.1, skip_diag = False)

 .. code:: console

     ======================
     ** vector_diag at Gamma **
     ======================

     Diagonalizing flat bands subspace 1.0 with energies:
     0.005687156959874318
     0.005675662193339814